What to make of a little girl who said she had a vision of Jesus during a near-death experience a while back?

 Jesus told her there’s going to be another world.
 He had a white robe and long curly brown hair and his eyes were blue.

-Safe to say, you’ve got to buckle up for this one, because this little girl has come back from Heaven with one of the most detailed visions of the End Times.
+Safe to say, you’ve got to buckle up for this one, because the cute little girl has come back from Heaven with one of the most detailed visions of the End Times.

 Jesus held a book—it was a Bible—and He supposedly went to page 424.
 “He told me, ‘Don’t worry, Annie.
 Don’t be afraid.
 Everything’s going to be normal first.’